nullchinchilla/conlang-docs/paxfeka/sample-texts.md

 > And so the North Wind was obliged to confess that the Sun was the stronger of the two.

-Rahu, Téyon sonidendaš Bebend Fan niedi tunil.
+Rahu, Téyon soniden ša Bebend Fan niedi tunil.